irwinleah/django-crud-horse-staff-app/README.md

 ## Upcoming Features

-- [ ] Users can login as renters and create rental properties.
+- [ ] Users can upload a photo of their horses.
+- [ ] The trainings are pre-selected and a determined photo will pop up as the background image of the training.
+- [ ] Hamburger NavBar